Twisted convolution quantum information channels, one-parameter semigroups and their generators: Abstract

 \section{Abstract}

 Using the tool of quantum characteristic functions of $n$-mode states in the boson Fock space $\Gamma(\mathbb{C}^n)$ we construct a semigroup of quantum information channels.
 This leads to a special class of one-parameter semigroups of such channels.
 These semigroups are concrete but their generators have unbounded operator coefficients.
-These one-parameter semigroups are also quantum dynamical semigroups and the form of the generators involve additional features than those of the GKSL form.
+These one-parameter semigroups are also quantum dynamical semigroups and the form of the generators involve additional features which do not appear in the standard GKSL form.
 A heuristic discussion of the form of these generators is included.
 In the wake of this analysis many open problems arise naturally.

 0.5in